-The alky relies on, and compliments, the FCC.
+The alky relies on, and complements, the FCC.
 Most, if not all, of the light olefins generated in a refinery come from the FCC unit.
 The capacity and/or throughput of the alky are typically limited by the availability of the olefin to feed it.

 How it works

-A mixture of isobutane and light olefins (either C4s, C3s or a mix) is injected into a series of reaction chambers filled with an acid catalyst.
+A mixture of isobutane and light olefins (either C4s, C3s, or a mix) is injected into a series of reaction chambers filled with an acid catalyst.
 The acid is either sulfuric acid (H2SO4) or hydrofluoric acid (HF).
-The catalyst causes the isobutane to combine with the olefin to produce either a C8 or C7 naphtha range product called alkylate.
+The catalyst causes the isobutane to combine with the olefin to produce either a C8 or C7 naphtha-range product called alkylate.

-Propylene will also be used whenever there is insufficient volume of butylene available, and/or it is not possible to sell the propylene as a separate product.
+Propylene will also be used whenever there is insufficient volume of butylene available and/or it is not possible to sell the propylene as a separate product.